JamesSkemp/words/content/post/i-sat-in-a-garden-looking-at-the-sun.md

 +++
-title = "I sat in a garden, looking at the sun..." summary = "Inspired by Jim Morrison and the Doors." draft = false comments = false date = "2003-05-11T00:01:00-05:00"
+title = "I sat in a garden, looking at the sun..." description = "Inspired by Jim Morrison and the Doors." draft = false comments = false date = "2003-05-11T00:01:00-05:00"